darraghoriordan/darragh-oriordan-com/src/pages/2019/12/12/antipatterns-in-legacy-javascript/index.md

 MainPanel.UpdateFromServer()
 ```

-If you see these in your code, think about refactoring them to make it easier for the next developer.
+If you see these javascript anti-patterns in your code, think about refactoring them to make it easier for the next developer.